cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 * Major type 0, 1, 6 with additional information 31: 1f, 3f, df

+# Changes from RFC 7049

+As discussed in the introduction, this document is a revised edition of RFC 7049, with editorial improvements, added detail, and fixed errata.
+This document formally obsoletes RFC 7049, while keeping full compatibility of the interchange format from RFC 7049.
+This document does not create a new version of the format.

 ## Errata processing, clerical changes

 The two verified errata on RFC 7049, EID 3764 and EID 3770, concerned